textX/Arpeggio/docs/grammars.md

 - **any** to match any token corresponding to the rule that were previously added to the list of matched tokens (by **add** action).
 If no token found, then the rule will fail to match.
-- **state push** to push a state onto the states stack (e.g. `state push my_state`).
-The name of the state if specified as an argument of the action.
-- **state pop** to pop the specified state (e.g. `state pop my_state`) or the last state (e.g. `state pop`) from the top of the states stack.
-  If the state is specified, and it doesn't match the state from the top of the states stack, then the match will fail.

 In the RHS a rule reference is a name of another rule.
 Parser will try to match another rule at that location.